Fawn River State Fish Hatchery

 - Fish Culture and Production

 Since 1942, Fawn River State Fish Hatchery has annually produced hundreds of thousands of fingerling fish.
-Originally, largemouth and smallmouth bass, bluegill and redear were the major game species produced in the hatchery’s ponds.
-Currently, fish production has shifted toward walleye and northern pike, as well as channel catfish.
+Originally, largemouth and smallmouth bass, bluegill, and redear were the major game species produced in the hatchery’s ponds.
+Currently, fish production has shifted toward walleye and muskellunge, as well as overwintering rainbow trout fingerlings for spring stocking into area lakes.
+In recent years, largemouth bass, bluegill, redear sunfish, black crappie, and channel catfish have produced.

 - Winter Activities

 One common question asked by many visitors is, “What do you do during the winter months after the ponds have been emptied and all your fish are stocked?”
-It may appear that the hatchery is dormant during these months, but in actuality there are many activities taking place.
+It may appear that the hatchery is dormant during these months, but there are many activities taking place.
 Several ponds remain full during the winter and are holding fish despite the ice cover.
-Since the ponds are generally shallow, it is necessary to keep close tabs on dissolved oxygen concentrations in the ponds to ensure that levels remain high enough to sustain fish life.
-The rainbow trout is one species of fish that is over-wintered at Fawn River.
-They require high oxygen concentrations.
-To maintain favorable conditions for over-wintering fish, river water is flushed through the ponds throughout the winter.
+Rainbow trout and advanced muskie fingerlings are held through the winter months and stocked in the spring.

-One other very important activity during the winter months is the reconditioning of all the equipment used during the past production season to ensure proper function during the upcoming season.
-This includes maintenance on trucks, harvesting equipment, tractors, lawnmowers and pumps.
+One other very important activity during the winter months is the reconditioning of all the equipment used during the past production season to ensure proper function during the upcoming production season.
+This includes maintenance on trucks, harvesting equipment, tractors, lawnmowers, and pumps.

 - Self-Guided Tours

 Fishing is permitted in the Fawn River along the entire hatchery boundary, excluding the area behind the manager’s residence.
-Fish species frequently caught along this stretch of river include bluegill, largemouth bass, smallmouth bass, northern pike, rock bass, longear sunfish, bullhead and carp.
-Trout are also stocked below the dam and offer excellent fishing from late April through early June.
+Fish species frequently caught along this stretch of river include bluegill, largemouth bass, smallmouth bass, northern pike, rock bass and longear sunfish.
+Rainbow trout are stocked into the Fawn River each spring and offer excellent fishing from late April through early June.

 - Volunteer Opportunities